 Separation and divorce have a bad reputation – particularly when children are involved.
 But it doesn’t have to be that way.
 Once you realise your marriage or couple’s relationship is over, counselling can help you make sense of your loss and adjust to the many changes to family life.
 Amid all the emotional upheaval and frustration, a counsellor can show you how to maintain a rational outlook and communicate your concerns to your ex in a way that allows you both to move on peacefully.

 Signs your child may be hurting

-Children may experience a range of quite powerful emotions that are both confusing and hard for them to deal with.
-When they can’t say what’s wrong they will most likely act out - making parenting more difficult.
+Children may experience a range of quite powerful emotions that are both confusing and unsettling.
+When they can’t say what’s wrong they’ll most likely act out – making parenting more difficult.

 If your child is displaying any of the following behaviours seek professional help as soon as possible.

 Loss of trust in parents